HseYang/amr-player/README.md

 ### 2018.7.16：
 	- 1.0.0
-	- can simply play amr file
+	- can simply play amr file, can play multiple amr at the same time

 #### AmrPlayer usage:

    > <body>